basetenlabs/truss-examples/sdxl-controlnet-depth-truss/README.md

-# Stable Diffusion XL + ControlNet Canny Truss
+# Stable Diffusion XL + ControlNet Depth Truss

 This Truss uses Stable Diffusion XL and ControlNet with the Depth preprocessor to generate images guided by the depth map of an input image.
 The inputs are a prompt and an image.